WestleyR/gpack/README.md

 ## Making your own package

-To make your own gpack package, you first need to decied if your package will be updated whenever you push a new commit (always master), or only releases.
+To make your own gpack package, you first need to decided if your package will be updated whenever you push a new commit (always master), or only releases.

 If you want to base you package of the releases (recommend), then you can use